 Kids in today’s world are overscheduled, overstimulated and over-managed, for the most part.

 I can’t help but nod in agreement with many theories speculating that the abundance of behavioral and other disorders in children may be, in part, because they have less unstructured, low-key creative time than kids did in the past.

 As schools push curriculum further back (kindergarten is the new first grade), parents worry they won’t meet the requirements for preschool screenings and so, shortly after age 2, the race begins to keep up.

 What happened to learning through play?
 Generations before us did this without thinking about it, and apparently they knew something we didn’t.

 Through the years, I’ve learned to be more confident in my parenting instincts.
 Kids need time and space to use their imaginations without a how-to manual for everything.

-I don’t spend a lot of time on the floor playing with my kids or worrying about whether their TV and tech time is educational or not.
+I don’t spend all day on the floor playing with my kids or worrying about whether their TV and tech time is educational or not.

 She’s much happier when she’s involved in a new art project and my 9 year old can’t contain her excitement when she’s written a new story or built a new fort with her brother.

 Their behavior tells me what activities benefit them the most, so as long as I pay attention and guide them back to those things, I can let them enjoy free time that’s truly free.

 I’ve mentioned before that I think sports and scheduled activities are great – but kids need balance too.
 They need time spent without adults overly managing them.

 Free play can look different depending on your child’s interests, but don’t assume that less organized sports and/or scheduled activities will have a negative impact on your child’s future success.

-Overall, my biggest parenting goals have less to do with academic performance and more to do with raising kids who become compassionate, creative adults with integrity, and who are more concerned with pleasing God than pleasing others.
+Overall, my biggest parenting goals have less to do with academic or athletic performance and more to do with raising kids who become compassionate, creative adults with integrity, and who are more concerned with pleasing God than pleasing others.

 Make Bedtime Meaningful